 City Comparison

-Fairfax combines excellent schools, diverse dining, and easy access to major employers.
+Fairfax combines public schools, diverse dining, and easy access to major employers.
 Springfield sits at the crossroads of I-95 and the Fairfax County Parkway, offering unmatched commuter access.
 Both are strong options, but the details matter.
 Here is how they compare across price, schools, commute, taxes, walkability, and safety.

 Market Overview